ENGIE SA – Annual report – 31 December 2025

 A provision is recognized when the Group has a present legal or constructive obligation to dismantle facilities or to restore a site.
 The present value of the obligation at the time of commissioning represents the initial amount of the provision for dismantling with, as the counterpart, an asset for the same amount, which is included in the carrying amount of the facilities concerned.
 This asset is depreciated over the operating life of the facilities and is included in the scope of assets subject to impairment tests.
 Adjustments to the provision due to subsequent changes in (i) the expected outflow of resources, (ii) the timing of dismantling expenses or (iii) the discount rate, are deducted from or subject to specific conditions, added to the cost of the corresponding asset.
 The impacts of unwinding the discount each year are recognized in expenses for the period.

-A provision is also recorded for nuclear units for which the Group holds a capacity right up to its share of the expected dismantling costs to be borne by the Group.
+In view of the legal end-of-life of the Belgian nuclear reactors, any provision adjustments will have a direct impact on the income statement for the year (including provisions relating to the two extended-life reactors whose assets have been transferred to the joint venture equally owned with the Belgian State).
+A provision is also recorded for nuclear units for which the Group holds a capacity (France) right up to its share of the expected dismantling costs to be borne by the Group.

 The dismantling strategy is based on the facilities being dismantled (i) immediately after the reactor is shut down, (ii) on a mass basis rather than on a unit-by-unit basis, and (iii) completely, the land being subsequently returned to greenfield status.

-The Group only remains responsible for the final shutdown and dismantling (as well as for the conditioning of category A and B waste from these operations, as described in Note 17.2.2).
 The Group’s remaining liability for the final shutdown and dismantling is estimated at €6.7 billion2022, as set out in the law implementing the agreement.
-At December 31, 2024, provisions for dismantling nuclear facilities are calculated based on the following inputs:
+At December 31, 2025, provisions for dismantling nuclear facilities are calculated based on the following inputs:

-• for the various phases, margins for contingencies, reviewed by ONDRAF and the Commission for Nuclear Provisions, are included;
+- for the various phases, margins for contingencies, reviewed by ONDRAF and the Commission for Nuclear Provisions (CPN), are included during the last triennial review;

-Lastly, the Group sets aside provisions to cover the costs relating to the final shutdown phase of its drawing rights in Tricastin and Chooz B, as well as for the dismantling period leading to the decommissioning and clean-up of the Chooz B site, in accordance with the respective agreements with EDF.
-These are based on provisions for Belgian assets that most closely resemble these power plants, and are updated in line with revisions by the CNP.
+Lastly, the Group sets aside provisions to cover the costs relating to the final shutdown phase of its drawing rights in Tricastin and Chooz B, as well as for the dismantling period leading to the dismantling and clean-up of the Chooz B site, in accordance with the respective agreements with EDF.
+These remain unchanged compared to 2024, and are based on provisions for Belgian assets that most closely resemble these power plants, and are updated in line with revisions by the CPN.

 Sensitivity

-In light of the agreement, the Group will only be responsible for shutdown and dismantling, including conditioning of the nuclear waste arising from these operations, in accordance with the contractual transfer criteria (as indicated above, liability estimated at €6.7 billion2022):
+As indicated in the previous section, uncertainty surrounding the finalization of the 2025 CPN documentation led the Group to maintain the carrying amount of nuclear provisions at December 31, 2025 on the basis of the CPN’s definitive July 2023 opinion, supplemented by the opinion of June 24, 2024 on the impact assessment of the extension of Doel 4 and Tihange 3.
+In light of the agreement, the Group is only responsible for shutdown and dismantling, including conditioning of the nuclear waste arising from these operations, in accordance with the contractual transfer criteria (as indicated above, liability estimated at €6.7 billion2022):

 As indicated above, the Belgian law of July 12, 2022, partially repealing and amending the law of April 11, 2003, granted the Group’s wholly-owned subsidiary Synatom responsibility for managing and investing funds received from operators of nuclear power plants in Belgium and intended to cover the costs of dismantling nuclear power plants and managing spent fuel.
 Pursuant to the law of April 11, 2003, Synatom could lend up to 75% of these funds to nuclear power plant operators provided that certain credit quality criteria are met.

-The amount of outstanding loans between Synatom and nuclear operators, representing the countervalue of provisions for spent fuel management, will be repaid to Synatom by December 31, 2025, and the amount of outstanding loans between Synatom and Electrabel, representing the countervalue of provisions for dismantling, will be repaid by September 30, 2031.
+The amount of outstanding loans between Synatom and nuclear operators, representing the countervalue of provisions for spent fuel management, was repaid to Synatom as at December 31, 2025, and the amount of outstanding loans between Synatom and Electrabel, representing the countervalue of provisions for dismantling, will be repaid by September 30, 2031.

 The percentage of the provisions not subject to loans to nuclear operators is invested by Synatom either in external financial assets or in loans to legal entities meeting the “credit quality” criteria imposed by law.